Ren294/E-Commerce-Analysis/README.md

 ### 2. Monitoring Kafka with Redpanda Console

-Kafka is used for handling real-time data streaming, and Redpanda Console offers a robust monitoring interface to observe Kafka’s performance.
+`Kafka` is used for handling real-time data streaming, and `Redpanda` Console offers a robust monitoring interface to observe `Kafka`’s performance.

-- **Access Redpanda Console**: Use the Redpanda UI to monitor Kafka.
-Redpanda Console provides visibility into Kafka topics, partitions, producers, consumers, and their latencies.
+- **Access Redpanda Console**: Use the `Redpanda UI` to monitor `Kafka`. `Redpanda Console` provides visibility into Kafka topics, partitions, producers, consumers, and their latencies.

     <center>
         <img src="image/RedpandaOverview.jpeg" width="900" />